johnmcruz/johnmcruz/README.md

 If interested, here is where I got the dataset -- https://data.world/haszeliahmad/sample-superstore-dataset-based-on-tableau/settings

-I also manipulated the datasets in R for easier analysis, I've attached those datasets to my profile.
+I also manipulated the datasets in R for easier analysis, I've attached those scripts to my profile.

 Finally, the Tableau dashboards can be accessed via this link -- https://public.tableau.com/views/SuperstoreAnalysis_16972137775650/QuarterlyAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link